PostHog/posthog.com/contents/blog/null-handling-hogql.md

 The value (or non-value) null can be the bane of a programmer’s existence.
 Null can work as expected in one language and context, then act in completely unexpected ways in another language or context.

 We had challenges working with null during the [release of HogQL](/blog/introducing-hogql), which added direct SQL access to your data.
 Michael and I realized null values for properties were leading to inaccurate results and customer confusion.
-This post covers their efforts to figure out and implement a solution for this.
+This post covers our efforts to figure out and implement a solution for this.

 ## The problem with null in HogQL